dlowe/nnet/README.markdown

 Serialized "brain" files are only portable between systems with the same floating-point representation.
 Most compilers use the IEEE 754 single precision floating point format, and the included "brain" files use the same.

+Making sure not to overfit the network to the training data is a bit of a black art.
+One could use a wrapper script to implement early stopping with a set of test data separated from the training data.

 ## Obfuscation: